danstarns/neo-push/README.md

 2. @auth directive
 3. OGM(Object Graph Mapper)

-There are only 2 custom resolvers in the server; sign up plus sign in.
+There are only two custom resolvers in the server; sign up plus sign in.
 The lack of custom logic is showcasing how quickly developers can build, both powerful and secure, applications ontop of Neo4j.

 > Its worth nothing this entire application contains zero 'raw' cypher.
 All interaction's with the database are done through the generated GraphQL Schema via either the OGM or Apollo Server.